-- a.
-Calculate the target levels for both reserves and the Stabilization Reserve's operating range. - b.
-The annual operating surplus or deficit is transferred to the Stabilization Reserve. - c.
-Any costs identified as related to adverse events are transferred from the Stabilization Reserve to the Adverse Events Reserve. - d.
-Determine the status of the Adverse Events Reserve and act accordingly. - e.
-Determine the status of the Stabilization Reserve and act accordingly. - f.
-Balances in other funds or reserves may be applied against the Stabilization Reserve in calculating its balance when deficiencies in this reserve are temporary in nature. - g.
-In determining the balance in the Stabilization Reserve the difference between the market value and book value of any real estate assets may also be included in calculating the Stabilization Reserve balance when deficiencies are temporary in nature.
+- Calculate the target levels for both reserves and the Stabilization Reserve's operating range. - The annual operating surplus or deficit is transferred to the Stabilization Reserve. - Any costs identified as related to adverse events are transferred from the Stabilization Reserve to the Adverse Events Reserve. - Determine the status of the Adverse Events Reserve and act accordingly. - Determine the status of the Stabilization Reserve and act accordingly.